BhaveshSolanki32/ChessAI/README.md

 * Alpha-Beta pruning significantly reduces the search space and is especially valuable in deep or complex game trees, making it a fundamental technique in game-playing AI, such as chess engines.

 #### Other optimization

-* **Reducing Data size:** instead of using Dictionary<Vector2Int, GameObject> that whole game uses because of its ease of use and expandibilty the AI uses a 8 X 8 matrix of byte that stores the piece at thier postions.
-This helps a lot with the memory issue and has significant impact on processing, as passing the whole Dictionary again and again and many times creating its copies was very unoptimized.

 * **disposing variables:** disposing the variables after they go out of scope is done by garbage collector but since all the operation Currently happens in single frame, we have to manually clear the Dictionary, also call the garbage collector manually to free some memory.
 This adds to the processing time but keeps the moemory usage in check.